A journey of up to one and a half hour if you work in the city

 Securex is a trusted partner for both new and experienced self-employed people, as well as for large companies and public authorities.
 The company offers everything required to build and sustain an integrated HR policy.
 We offer services in the fields of business creation and development for entrepreneurs, personnel administration and wage calculation, employee health and safety, and talent development and payroll management.
 Securex is the one-stop-shop for both entrepreneurs and employers.

-In 2022, Securex’s turnover amounted to 300 million euros.
-The Securex Group is active in Belgium, France, Luxembourg, the Netherlands and Spain, with 1,600 employees in 24 regional offices.
-Every day, they do their best to support 92,000 companies, 150,000 self-employed people and more than 5,000 partners.
+In 2023, Securex’s turnover amounted to 317 million euros.
+The Securex Group is active in Belgium, France, Luxembourg, the Netherlands and Spain, with more than 1,900 employees.
+Every day, they do their best to support 90,000 companies, 140,000 self-employed people and more than 5,500 partners.

 www.securex.be